 Cyanide poisoning is called histotoxic hypoxia because cyanide does not bind hemoglobin to a significant degree.
 Rather, it poisons tissues (mitochondria) directly and thereby prevents them from utilizing oxygen.
 Thus, in patients with cyanide poisoning, oxygen will float right past the capillaries and enters the venous circulation, instead of getting dropped off at the capillary level for cellular respiration.
 Cells are then forced to undergo anaerobic respiration and produce lactic acid in the process.

 As with carbon monoxide poisoning and methemoglobinemia, the pulse oximeter will often be normal in cyanide poisoning.
 However, unlike patients with carbon monoxide poisoning and methemoglobinemia, patients with cyanide poisoning will frequently have a normal cooximetry reading as well.
-The key to clinching the diagnosis is to look for red (hyperoxic) venous blood, either on venipuncture or on funduscopic examination, especially in the presence of an otherwise unexplained profound lactic acidosis.
+The key to clinching the diagnosis is to look for:

 - Fishman, Alfred, Fishman’s Pulmonary Diseases and Disorders (2008)